Fetishism: Philippines

+DR Congo

 Made and used by the BaKongo of western DRC, a nkisi (plural minkisi) is a sculptural object that provides a local habitation for a spiritual personality.
-Though some minkisi have always been anthropomorphic, they were probably much less naturalistic or "realistic" before the arrival of the Europeans in the nineteenth century; Kongo figures are more naturalistic in the coastal areas than inland.
-As Europeans tend to think of spirits as objects of worship, idols become the objects of idolatry when worship was addressed to false gods.
-In this way, Europeans regarded minkisi as idols on the basis of false assumptions.
+Though some minkisi have always been anthropomorphic, they were probably much less "naturalistic" or "realistic" before the arrival of the Europeans in the nineteenth century; Kongo figures are more naturalistic in the coastal areas than inland.
+As Christians tend to think of spirits as objects of worship, idols become the objects of idolatry when worship was addressed to false gods.
+In this way, European Christian colonialists regarded minkisi as idols on the basis of religious bias.

-Europeans often called nkisi "fetishes" and sometimes "idols" because they are sometimes rendered in human form.
+The foreign Christians often called nkisi "fetishes" and sometimes "idols" because they are sometimes rendered in human form or semi-human form.
 Modern anthropology has generally referred to these objects either as "power objects" or as "charms".